Axion: Astrophysical axion searches

 Axion-like bosons could have a signature in astrophysical settings.
-In particular, several recent works have proposed axion-like particles as a solution to the apparent transparency of the Universe to TeV photons.
-It has also been demonstrated in a few recent works that, in the large magnetic fields threading the atmospheres of compact astrophysical objects (e.g., magnetars), photons will convert much more efficiently.
-This would in turn give rise to distinct absorption-like features in the spectra detectable by current telescopes.
-A new promising means is looking for quasi-particle refraction in systems with strong magnetic gradients.
+In particular, several works have proposed axion-like particles as a solution to the apparent transparency of the Universe to TeV photons (very-high-energy gamma rays).
+It has also been demonstrated that, in the large magnetic fields threading the atmospheres of compact astrophysical objects (e.g., magnetars), photons will convert much more efficiently.
+This would in turn give rise to distinct absorption-like features in the spectra detectable by early 21st century telescopes.
+A new (2009) promising means is looking for quasi-particle refraction in systems with strong magnetic gradients.
 In particular, the refraction will lead to beam splitting in the radio light curves of highly magnetized pulsars and allow much greater sensitivities than currently achievable.
 The International Axion Observatory (IAXO) is a proposed fourth generation helioscope.